 What Is a Spiritual Experience?

-Spirit is defined as a supernatural, immaterial being or essence.
-In the roots of Christianity and some Eastern religions, it is also seen as divine substance, divine mind, or a personable God.
-And from a cosmic perspective, spiritual reality is an alternate dimension—a unique phase of universe reality.
+No matter what you think about spirituality, most of us would agree that the word spirit denotes a supernatural being or a supernatural essence of sorts.
+In the roots of Christianity and in some Eastern religions, spirit is seen as divine substance, divine mind, or a personable God.
+But in all instances, and especially from a cosmic perspective, we see spiritual reality as an alternate dimension—a non-material world—a unique phase of universe reality.

 Nonpersonal Spirituality

-A belief in nonpersonal spirits or forces is a belief in the existence of spiritual things, forces, or events, but not necessarily spirit beings or persons.
-And generally, it assumes we can personally interact with these things and forces to some degree.
+A belief in nonpersonal spirits or forces is a belief in the existence of spiritual things, energies, or events, but not necessarily spirit beings or persons.
+Generally, it assumes we can personally interact with these things and forces to some degree.

 A belief in luck suggests that an individual believes she is favored in life circumstances by unknown and unseen forces, which implies that all outcomes are the result of supernatural favoritism rather than random chance or wisdom.
 And “bad luck” implies the opposite.

 A belief in any form of magic, sorcery, or witchcraft is a belief in the existence of secret forces of nature or powers that reside in nature.
 And these supernatural powers or energies are believed to influence the course of life events.
-It also presumes that select individuals can control this power as well as subsequent events by using esoteric words, secret rituals, or magic formulas.
+It also presumes that select individuals can control these powers as well as subsequent events by using esoteric words, secret rituals, or magic formulas.

 A belief in the supernatural power of charms, amulets, talismans, incantations, or rituals is similar in nature, as is any belief in the power of religious relics, artifacts, or symbols.
 Inherent in all these animistic beliefs is a conviction that some supernatural force or nonpersonal, spirit-like entity can, in some way, be compelled to act or intervene in our favor.